 "Quality of life" is the main reason people relocate to the area to live and work.
-Missoula is the center for education, medicine, business, retail shopping, culture, entertainment and recreation.
+Missoula is the center for education, medicine, business, retail shopping, culture, entertainment, and recreation.
 The beauty of the area and the seasonal recreational opportunities make Missoula an ideal place to recreate.
 The University of Montana provides excellent educational opportunities as well as cultural, athletic and community activities.
-The following table illustrates the education statistics for the area, where there are 11 grade schools, six middle schools and three high schools:
+Missoula has 12 grade schools, 5 middle schools and three high schools.